-An original multimedia piece which brings to life a fierce investigation into identity, immersed in an atemporal society, albeit a potential future.
+An original multimedia piece that brings to life a fierce investigation of identity, set in an atemporal society, which could possibly the future.

 Terramia is an original multimedia piece, accessible to a mixed, international audience, which brings to life a fierce investigation into the lack of identity through the use of contemporary scenographic language.

 Spectators re-evaluate their knowledge of humanity through the eyes of an android who learns about the personal daily lives of various characters.

 A common trait of each character is the solemn march towards a loss of individuality, towards a sense of identity that becomes increasingly fluid and changeable.

 The show is made up of a successive series of tableaus, which represent fragments of real life, contemporary situations narrated using surreal and postmodern settings, in a language that is ironic and, at times, grotesque.
 A potential future that acts as a mirror of our present.

 Premiere: La MaMa Experimental Theatre (NYC, USA) – Dec.
 2018

 On tour: 2019 – 2023

 Cast and Crew: 11/12 people on tour (9 actors)

 Venue: Show suitable for theatre & unconventional venue.